5 Minute Legal Master Videos

-Those creditor that drove the company into bankruptcy have already taken some action that is now stayed by the bankruptcy case.
-Usually what happens then is some other creditors, maybe it is the same creditors, maybe it is others show up in the bankruptcy case demanding payment.
+Those creditors that drove the company into bankruptcy have already taken some action that is now stayed by the bankruptcy case.
+Usually what happens then is some other creditors, maybe the same creditors, maybe others, show up in the bankruptcy case demanding payment.
 The debtor is probably tying to survive on its lasts legs or attempting to get sale done and they are going to take care of the creditor preventing them from doing that.

-Creditors that sit back and do nothing in the case, even if they are not being paid in the case, or even if they have some interest that could be protected, often times the debtor is going to ignore them.
+Creditors that sit back and do nothing in the case, even if they are not being paid in the case, or even if they have some interest that could be protected—often times the debtor is going to ignore them.
 So, does that mean that if you see a bankruptcy case you automatically get an attorney involved?
-No it does mean that because you first have to evaluate what is the interest that you are protecting and is it worth hiring an attorney to protect that interest?
+No. You first have to evaluate what is the interest that you are protecting and is it worth hiring an attorney to protect that interest.

 One of the basic notions in bankruptcy is that creditors should not be hurt worse after the date to filing of the bankruptcy then they were prior to the filing of the bankruptcy.
-Post bankruptcy, the debtor is supposed to paying everyone it does business with.
-Again, you are not supposed to get further into the hole post bankruptcy than you were on the day of filing.
+Post-bankruptcy, the debtor is supposed to pay everyone it does business with.
+Again, you are not supposed to get farther into the hole post-bankruptcy than you were on the day of filing.
 If the debtor is not able to pay its cost of administration, what we call administration expenses in the bankruptcy case, then the case should either be dismissed or converted and the court should not let the debtor continue to remain in bankruptcy.

 If you are a vendor doing business with the bankrupt company after the filing of the petition, you should also be getting paid.
-If you are not you should protect that interest because an administration claim is a top priority claim that has be paid 100 cents of the dollar in order for the debtor to confirm a plan.
-In that case, so long as it is worth by terms of dollars and cents you should be protecting that interest.
+If you are not, you should protect that interest because an administration claim is a top priority claim that has paid 100 cents of the dollar in order for the debtor to confirm a plan.
+In that case, so long as it is worth by terms of dollars and cents, you should be protecting that interest.

 It all takes a discussion with your attorney, an analysis of the cost and benefit of participating and protecting your interest in the bankruptcy case, and whether or not the claim is of significant value that it is worth it to you.
 Taking the extra step in bankruptcy just might make the difference between getting paid or not getting paid.